English Comprehension

 Feedback

-Although most people still call it Twitter, Elon Musk promptly and creatively (sarcasm) changed its name and logo to X when he purchased the platform.
+Although most people still refer to it as Twitter, Elon Musk promptly and creatively (sarcasm) changed its name and logo to X when he acquired the platform.
 After using X and its predecessor, Twitter, the only good thing I can say about it is that it is easy to use.

 It is a dark and toxic platform of disinformation, rumour spreading, out-and-out lying, name-calling, harassment, racism, bigotry, and just general bad vibes.
 To maintain your sanity, avoid X at all costs.
 It’s not news or entertainment.
 As far as I can see, it has no redeeming qualities.

 In summary, the Internet and social media sites, in particular, can be a scary place.
-Use your time wisely, and don’t easily give up your personal information.
+Use your time wisely and don’t readily share your personal information.
 Use it to get what you want or need, but don’t let it use you.
 Protect yourself from those who want to take advantage of you, but especially protect your children.

 The above essay is for entertainment and English language study only.
 For suggestions on how to use this post to improve your English reading and listening comprehension, click here.